Dreamseer/fronteers-notes/2016/2016 10 07 - Day 2/1 - Adapting to Input.md

 - Next: Pre-sensing touch
   - Hover is back!

-➡️  The last decade has seen everything from accelerometers to GPS to 3D touch. **Input is not slowing down!**
+:arrow_right: The last decade has seen everything from accelerometers to GPS to 3D touch. **Input is not slowing down!**

 ### 2: Input is a continuum